federico-fiorini/ocr-benchmark/README.md

 Mobile friendly web app to perform OCR.

+Local (client side) and Remote (server side) options are available.

+Benchmark option compares local and remote performances.

-Uses Docker and Kubernetes to deploy a cluster with multiple nodes.
+Uses Docker and Kubernetes to deploy a cluster on Google Container Engine.
 Uses MongoDB replica set of 3 nodes with persistent disk.
 Uses Google Cloud Storage to save source images.